kumarvna/tf-azure-sqldb-fog/README.md

 -----------------------
 ## Getting Started with Terrafom

-If you're new to Terraform and want to get started creating infrastructure, please checkout our [Getting Started](https://learn.hashicorp.com/terraform/azure/install_az) guide, available on the [Terraform website](https://www.terraform.io/).
+If you're new to Terraform and want to get started creating infrastructure, please checkout [Getting Started](https://learn.hashicorp.com/terraform/azure/install_az) guide, available on the [Terraform website](https://www.terraform.io/).

 All documentation is available on the Terraform website: